What is Product Adoption & How Do You Measure It Properly?

 Product adoption is the process by which people learn about your product or app and start using it to accomplish their goals.
 Product adoption is usually distinguished from acquisition—while acquisition is about bringing people to your site, adoption is all about turning those visitors into users.

-- How sticky your product is to new users
+How sticky is your product to new users?

-- Which pre-adoption behaviors best predict adoption
+Which behaviors by potential customers best predict adoption?

-- Which acquisition channels have the highest adoption rates
+Which acquisition channels have the highest adoption rates?

 The elements of product adoption success metrics

-- Conversion rate from signup to first key action taken
+Conversion rate from signup to first key action taken

-- Time to value (TTV), or the time it takes to reach a major activation event
+Time to value (TTV), or the time it takes to reach a major activation event

-- Whether users complete an user onboarding flow or tutorial how closely doing so correlates with frequency of use and feature adoption
+How closely doing so correlates with frequency of use and feature adoption

-- Frequency of purchases
+Frequency of purchases

 Learn about which Product Metrics to use when.
 Read our guide.